FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-creation.png" alt="Creating a user in FusionAuth." class="img-fluid" figure=false %}

-Then associate them with the nodebb application by creating a FusoinAuth registration.
-Again, if you had the todo app FusionAuth application created, you might add a FusionAuth registration for that application as well.
+Then associate the new user with the nodebb application by creating a FusoinAuth user registration.
+Again, if you had the todo app FusionAuth application set up, you might add a user registration for that application as well.

 When you're done, the user edit screen should look like this:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/adding-user-registration.png" alt="Associating a user with the nodebb application." class="img-fluid" figure=false %}

 Phew.
 We're all done with setting up our FusionAuth OIDC server.
-One final reminder that all these instructions are FusionAuth specific but your user identity amanagement service of choice should have analogous configuration.
+One final reminder that all these instructions are FusionAuth specific but your user identity amanagement system of choice should have analogous configuration options.

 Now, let's set up nodebb.

 ## Configuring nodebb for SSO

-Now we're ready to allow our todo users to login with an account from our SSO server.
+Now we're ready to allow our todo app users to login with an account from our SSO server.
 First, log in as the nodebb admin and install the [fusionauth-oidc plugin](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc).
-Again, even though the name says FusionAuth, that's just because we maintain it.
+Even though the name says FusionAuth, it should work with any OpenID Connect compatible identity provider.
+It's named FusionAuth because we maintain it.

-It should work with any OIDC compatible identity management server.

-The [install and configuration instructions](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc) on the GitHub project are good, so I'm not going to walk you through each step.
+The [install and configuration instructions](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc) on the GitHub project are up to date, so I'm not going to walk you through each step here.

 However, I will say that:
 * I had to rebuild and restart the nodebb server when I installed the plugin.
-* you need to set the client secret and id to the values you noted from the FusionAuth application screen.
+* you need to set the client secret and client id to the values you noted from the FusionAuth application screen.
-* you have to set the discovery URL to the FusionAuth location which is `http://local.fusionauth.io` for this post.
+* you have to set the discovery URL to the FusionAuth discovery URL which is `http://local.fusionauth.io` for me, and you if you installed nodebb locally on that port.

+Okay.
 Just [head over there](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc) and come back when you're done.

-You should now be able to log in with the user you created in FusionAuth.
-Click on the 'login' link from the nodebb home page and then click the icon under "Alternative Logins".
+Welcome back.
+You should be able to log in with the user you created in FusionAuth, "fornodebb@example.com" in my case.
+Click on the "login" link on the nodebb home page and then click the icon under "Alternative Logins", as seen below.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/twologins.png" alt="The login screen when SSO has first been enabled." class="img-fluid" figure=false %}

-Enter the username and password for the user you created when configuring FusionAuth.
+Enter the email and password.
 Success!
-You should now see the nodebb homepage.
+You should now see the nodebb homepage and be authenticated as that user.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/afterlogin.png" alt="The nodebb home page after successful login." class="img-fluid" figure=false %}

 ## Disallowing local login

 Now, should you [turn off local login](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration)?
-Doing so means that all user authentication will be routed through your SSO server.
+Doing so means that all user authentication operations will be handled by your SSO server.

 It depends on your use case.
-If you have existing users in your forum, you might want to allow them to continue to use the username and password they are familiar with.
-But if you're starting with a fresh installation, I can't think of any reason to leave local login enabled.
-If you do leave local login turned on, your users will see both options when the click the 'login' link, as we did above.
+If you already have a forum with existing users, you might want to allow them to continue to use the username and password they are familiar with to sign in.

+But if you're starting with a fresh nodebb installation, I can't think of any reason to leave local login enabled.
+If you do leave local login turned on, your users will see both options when the click the "login" link, as shown above.

-In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) as the whole point of this exercise is to have all user data stored in your SSO server, not in nodebb.
+In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) because the whole point of this post is to have all user data stored in your SSO server, not in nodebb.

-If, on the other hand, you disallow local logins, when you click on the login link, you are directed straight to the SSO server page as seen below (this should look familiar, as you saw it when you signed in above after clicking the image under "Alternate Logins"):
+If you disallow local logins, when you click on the login link, you are sent straight to the SSO server page as seen below (this should look familiar, as you saw it when you signed in above after clicking the image under "Alternate Logins"):

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/onelogin.png" alt="The login screen after local login has been disabled." class="img-fluid" figure=false %}

-This is a better user experience, so turning off local login is recommended.
-Note that turning off local login and registration doesn't mean that people can't modify their profile.
-They absolutely can, as you can see from this nodebb profile edit screen.
+This is a better user experience, so turning off local login is what I'd recommend.
+Note that turning off local login and registration doesn't mean that users can't modify their profile.
+They absolutely can, as you can see from this nodebb profile edit screen for my example user:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/editprofile.png" alt="A user editing their profile." class="img-fluid" figure=false %}

-Essentially, customer username and password information are kept in the identity server, and everything else is stored in nodebb.
+Essentially, customer username and password information are kept in the identity server, and almost everything else is stored in nodebb.

 ## FusionAuth features

 The steps above should work with any compliant SSO identity provider.
-Now we're going to cover features that aren't entirely part of the OIDC standard, but are needed for managing an application.
-If you are using a different identity managment server, you should find analogs to the features outlined below.
+Now we're going to cover features that aren't entirely part of the OIDC standard, but are useful for managing users.
+If you are using a different identity managment server, there should be analogs for the features outlined below.

 ### User management

 If you lock the user account in the SSO server, the user won't be able to login.
 This is helpful when managing a forum; if a user is not being a good community member you can disable their account either temporarily or permanently.
-In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon (you'll be warned that a locked user can't login):
+In FusionAuth, you'd navigate to the users list and then click on the "Lock" icon (you'll be warned that a locked user can't login):

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lock-user-from-list.png" alt="The user list screen where you can lock a user account." class="img-fluid" figure=false %}

-And here's what the locked user would see when they tried to log in:
+And here's what the locked out user would see when they tried to log in:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lockedaccount.png" alt="The login screen for a user whose account has been locked." class="img-fluid" figure=false %}

 Of course, people can change.
-So you can unlock an account at any point, either using the admin console as we did above, or with the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).
+So an admin can unlock an account anytime, either using the FusionAuth admin console, or with the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).

 ### Admin users

-If you want to have your admin users use the SSO server as well, you need to do a bit more configuration.
+If you want your admin users to authenticate with the SSO server, you need to do a bit more configuration.
 With these settings, you can grant administrative privileges to one or more applications from the SSO server and have a single place to update user information when someone joins or leaves your organization.

-We'll need to return to the application in FusionAuth.
-We'll add an admin role for this application.
+We'll need to return to the application screen in FusionAuth.
+We'll add an admin role for the nodebb application.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/setting-up-admin-role.png" alt="Adding the admin role to the nodebb application." class="img-fluid" figure=false %}

-For this tutorial, we'll associate the user you previously created with the admin role.
+Next, we'll associate the user you previously created with the admin role.
 We do this on the user edit page.
 This role will be passed to nodebb.
 That will allow this user access to the nodebb admin screens.
 When you are done, the role should be shown on the user's page:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-with-admin-role.png" alt="The user is associated with the admin role." class="img-fluid" figure=false %}

 We also need to update the plugin with the correct "Roles claim".
 Sign in as an admin to nodebb.
-If you disabled local login already, you may need to use a special login path; you can always go directly to the local login screen by adding `/login?local=1` to your nodebb base URL: `http://localhost:4567/login?local=1`.
+(If you disabled local login already, you may need to use a special login path; you can always go directly to the local login screen by adding `/login?local=1` to your nodebb base URL: `http://localhost:4567/login?local=1`.)

-Update the plugin configuration have the "Roles claim" be `roles` and restart nodebb.
-Now you can log in to nodebb with this user, or any other with the admin role, and view forum admin pages.
-They'll also be able to move topics, edit posts and do all the other tasks needed to keep your todo app forum users happy.
+Update the plugin configuration; set the "Roles claim" be `roles` and restart nodebb.
+Now you can log in to nodebb with this user, or any other with the admin role in FusionAuth, and view forum admin pages.
+Admin users will be able to move topics, edit posts and perform all the other tasks needed to keep your todo app forum users happy.

 ### Self registration

-You may want to allow registration with the SSO server.
+You may want to allow registration with the SSO server as well.
 This will allow someone who isn't a todo app user to sign up for the forum.
-There they can ask their task management questions; hopefully the community will be welcoming and enthusiastic enough that they'll buy your todo app.
+There they can ask their task management questions; hopefully the community will be welcoming and enthusiastic enough that they'll sign up for your todo app.

-You can enable this by going to the "Registration" tab of your application in FusionAuth.
+You can enable registration by going to the "Registration" tab of your application in FusionAuth.
 Enable "Self service registration", but leave the other fields with the default values.
+Click the blue save icon.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/enabling-self-registration.png" alt="The application screen with self registration enabled." class="img-fluid" figure=false %}

-Then they'll see a registration prompt on the login page: "Don't have an account?
+After this change, users will see a registration prompt on the login page: "Don't have an account?
 Create an account".
-When the click on this, they'll be prompted to register, as you can see below:
+When they click on it, they'll be prompted to register, with a screen like below:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-registration.png" alt="The registration screen when self registration has been enabled." class="img-fluid" figure=false %}

-After they create an account, they'll be logged in.
-At this point, they'd only have an account in the nodebb application, not in the todo app application.
+After a user creates an account, they'll be logged in.
+At this point, they'd only have the ability to log in to nodebb.

 ## Conclusion

 nodebb is a powerful piece of forum software.
-Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing and community building.
+Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing, search engine optimization and community building.

-Using an SSO server such as FusionAuth lets your users have only one set of login credentials.
-It also allows you to control access to your applications from one screen.
-Centralized user management will make both your life and your users' lives easier.
+Using an SSO server such as FusionAuth lets your users minimize the number of usernames and passwords they must manage.
+It also allows you to control access to your applications from one screen, also known as "The Dream".
+Using a single sing on server for centralized user management will make both your life and your users' lives easier.